Phra Aphai Mani: Phra Aphai Mani in modern popular culture

 There have been some Thai films which are based on this popular legend, including The Adventure of Sudsakorn and Legend of Sudsakorn.
 There has also been a Thai comic series produced with the name Apaimanee Saga, also based on the tale.
-In some regions in Thailand, such as the Ko Samet island and Cha-am, there are statues erected which are related to the Phra Aphai Mani story.
+In some regions in Thailand, such as the Ko Samet island and Puek Tian beach, there are statues erected which are related to the Phra Aphai Mani story.
 A ballad with some kind of a similar story exists in Sweden: Herr Mannelig.